AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 ## Post-Career Selection
 Once you've decided on career, or are in one, there is a handful of things that are still within your control to maximize your job satisfaction.

-If you are already in a job and it is low in the JCM, there's a handful of things that you can do to increase them, and the mental challenge that results (also useful for managers):
+If you are already in a job and it is low in the JCM, there's a handful of things that you can do to increase them, and the mental challenge that results from doing so (also useful for managers):
-1. job rotation – rotate employees from one job to another once mastered and no longer challenged.
+1. Job Rotation – rotate employees from one job to another once mastered and no longer challenged.
-2. job enlargement/horizontal loading – expand/add tasks to a particular job. > increased variety
+2. Job Enlargement / Horizontal Loading – expand/add tasks to a particular job. > increased variety
-3. job enrichment/vertical loading – add responsibilities (like staffing, scheduling, performance appraisals) > increased autonomy
+3. Job Enrichment / vertical Loading – add responsibilities (like staffing, scheduling, performance appraisals) > increased autonomy

-First, change jobs or negotiate salary if your income is less than 700 per week, non-negotiable, as this can invalidate everything else.
+First, change jobs or negotiate salary if your income is less than 700aud per week, non-negotiable, as this can invalidate everything else.
 Once it is over that, it is sufficient to optimize JS.

 The second most non-job characterstic improvement that you can make after your income is above 700$/wk is to live as close to work as possible.
 The negative effect on this on job dissatisfaction is just as dramatic as the negative effects of low income.
 Ideally you are within 15 minutes of walking/cycling distance.
 Weigh distance over transport mode.

 You might be slightly happier working part-time than full-time, but only if it doesn't negatively affect your income too much.
-If you can find a work situation in a job that you fits all the other criteria, is close to work, and still pays well whilst allowing you to work part-time, you should definitely experiment with it as a means of improvement your JS.
+If you can find a work situation in a job that you fits all the other criteria, is close to work, and still pays well whilst allowing you to work part-time, you should definitely experiment with it as a means of improving your JS.

 Now that your job and environment is taken care of, the last thing within your control is **you** and your personality.